omasamo/Final-Project-JEM207/Package_OscarScrapper/README.md

-Notes from WIP:
+## Notes from WIP:

-string familiarity library python
+#####  1. Recommandation : use string familiarity library python

-json save the progress + raise Error pour Scrapping

-focus to the end :

-full documentation !!
+- Used jellyfish

+##### 2. Raise error if problem during scrapping
+- Done and we added a GUI to provi

+##### 3. Full documentation
+- The code is documented and scripts show the typical use both as a package and a executable.

+##### 4 .
+Executable project: one script executable
+- Done

-executable project: one script executable jupyter is good for exploratory + presentation, but "professional" = script executable MAKE IT INSTALLABLE : PYTHON PACKAGE
+#### 5. Jupyter is good for exploratory + presentation, but "professional" = script executable

-File that is an example of the use of the project documentation information in lecture 9
+- We switched from jupyter to python script and made a package out of it

+#### 6. Make it installable : Python package
+- Done